 Sulfur dioxide is a colorless gas with a sharp, biting odor.
-Dry gaseous sulfur dioxide is not corrosive, but in the presence of moisture it forms sulfuric acid (H2SO4).
+Dry gaseous sulfur dioxide is not corrosive, but in the presence of moisture it forms sulfuric acid ( $H_2SO_4$ ).

 When dissolved in water, it forms a weaker sulfurous acid solution (H2SO3).
 It is more soluble in water than chlorine, and like chlorine its solubility decreases as the temperature increases.
-Because of its similar density, the same type equipment can be used to feed sulfur dioxide as is used to feed chlorine.
-However, when using the chlorine rotometer, multiply the reading by 0.95 to obtain the pounds per day of sulfur dioxide fed.
+Because of its similar density, the same type equipment can be used to feed

 Excessive dosages should be avoided not only because of the chemical wastage but also because of the oxygen demand exerted by the excessive sulfur dioxide.